 2-What problems could bruxism cause?

-Bruxism could damage tooth enamel and cause the teeth to decay, fracture, loosen and fall out.
-Moreover, it could cause jaw disorders, headache and earache.
+Bruxism could damage tooth enamel, cause the teeth to decay, fracture, loosen, and fall out.
+On top of that, it could cause jaw disorders, headache and earache.

 Deficiency in vitamins such as calcium or magnesium may lead to teeth grinding.
 So, it is recommended to take a multivitamin supplement for bruxism additional treatment.
 It is also very important to follow a calcium-rich diet and consume milk and dairy.